1. Parenting

 Refusing to listen to her, he walks off into his room and slams the door.

 Ankita is upset and bewildered.
 She is unable to understand her son's behavior.
-These days, he is extremely unpredictable—one minute he is his usual sweet-natured self, the next minute the child is sulking, crying over small issues, slamming doors, and being disrespectful.
+These days, he is extremely unpredictable.
+One minute, he is his usual sweet-natured self; the next, he is sulking, crying over small issues, slamming doors, and being disrespectful.

 "He has become very emotional and is quick to anger, as well.
 But he is not even a teenager yet!
 I cannot understand why he is like this," the worried mother confides to her friends.
 To her surprise, friends who have children around the same age tell her they are facing the same thing at home.
 They too are puzzled and do not know how to handle this stage in their children.